 Probiotics are a combination of live bacteria and yeasts.
 The best way to get them is through fermented foods like fermented vegetables, homemade yogurt, kefir (like this blueberry lime kefir smoothie) and fermented tea like Kombucha.

-As well as increasing probiotic foods in your diet you can take a probiotic supplement.
-We use this Bio-Kult Advanced 14 Strain Probiotic Supplement and still take it regularly for maintenance.
+As well as increasing probiotic foods in your diet, you can take a probiotic supplement.

 Last but definitely not least is the amino acid L- Glutamine.

 L-Glutamine helps improve immune cell counts in the gut which in turn lowers inflammation.
 It also soothes the intestinal lining.
 While L-Glutamine is made by the body itself and is plentiful, some people still fall short and need a boost.

 We looked to natural sources rather than supplementation.
 The best sources of L-Glutamine are meat and fish.
 Regularly adding cooked meat and fish to bone broth-based soups is a great way to get an extra boost.

 4. Probiotics as a natural remedy for baby eczema